OctopusDeploy/People/Systems-Engineering.md

 ## Junior Systems Engineer

-> I am learning to design and optimize infrastructure.
+> I am learning about the responsibilities of designing, and implementing infrastructure

 ### I am recognised by my desire to learn, and my motivation to improve

-- I am curious about new, and emerging, technologies.
+- I am curious about new, and emerging technologies.
 - I actively seek learning opportunities, and enjoy sharing what I have learned.
 - I take my individual growth seriously, and realise it is valuable to both myself, and to Octopus.
-- I reach out to my peers and leadership group to develop my personal growth plan.
+- I reach out to my peers, and leadership group to develop my personal growth plan.
 - Every venture has mundane tasks, and I work happily, and diligently through them.

 ### Get the fundamentals down, and the level of everything you do will rise